starwit-trainings/csharp-basics/02-language-intro/Readme.md

 ### Tasks
 * Run program
+* Create four DateTimes and add four different work times.
+Output resulting time.
+* Create four timezones and output dates from last task for those timezones.
+* There are many options to output format for DateTimes
+    * Using [Format](https://learn.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings) options - produce at least three different time formats
+    * Try all ouput methods from [DateTime documentation](https://learn.microsoft.com/en-us/dotnet/api/system.datetime?view=net-8.0)
+* Parse dates from string examples, try to create more date strings and parse them.
+* add the following code, to list all availabe timezones
+    ```c#
+        ReadOnlyCollection<TimeZoneInfo> timezones = TimeZoneInfo.GetSystemTimeZones();
+        foreach (var timezone in timezones)
+        {
+            Console.WriteLine(timezone.DisplayName + " " + TimeZoneInfo.ConvertTimeFromUtc(utcNow, timezone));
+        }
+    ```
+    * Observe time zones and try to extract more info from each timezone, see [docs](https://learn.microsoft.com/en-us/dotnet/api/system.timezoneinfo?view=net-8.0)
+    * __Bonus Challenge__ use String manipulation methods to extract a numeric value for the time distance to UTC for each timezone.

 ## 06 - Methods, Parameters and structuring your code
 At this point it has become clear, that software is composed of a lot of source code.
 Thus in this example, we will learn how to use methods.
 It is a first tool to break down larger software into smaller, easier to maintaining components.